Case Study Showing Organic Sediment and Muck Reduction Over 4 Months – Lake Harmony, PA

 Lake Harmony is a small lake located in the Pocono Mountains in a quaint Pennsylvania town sharing the same name.
 In September 2017, a sonar scan of Lake Harmony was completed to evaluate the overall health and condition of the lake.
-The testing generated a contour map, which illustrates the average depth of the lake across its entire area, as well as a map of the bottom composition, detailing whether the bottom contents of the lake are hard or soft.
-Softer bottom contents suggest a higher organic composition than hard bottom contents.
+The testing generated a contour map, which illustrates the average depth of the lake across its entire area, as well as a map of the bottom composition, which indicates the relative hardness of bottom sediment.
+Softer composition suggests a higher organic content than hard composition.

 Analysis of the Lake Muck problem in Lake Harmony

-The 2017 sonar scan revealed that at its deepest, Lake Harmony’s reached 14.14 feet in a very small area at the very center of the lake.
+The 2017 sonar scan revealed that at its deepest, Lake Harmony reached 14.14 feet within a very small 14-foot contour.
 Furthermore, the eastern portion of the lake reached approximately 10 feet in a relatively small area, while the northern area of the lake reached only 6 feet.
 Additionally, the scan demonstrated that the bottom composition was typically softer in deeper areas of the lake.
-In fact, the scan showed that This chart indicates 11% of the lake had a soft bottom, while 69% of the lake had a medium bottom and 20% had a hard bottom.
-Taken together, these two points suggest that Lake Harmony had a significantly high level of muck and sediment, particularly in the deeper areas of the lake.
+The chart showing the proportions of soft, medium-soft, and hard bottom indicated that 11% of the lake bottom was soft, 69% of the lake was medium-hard, and 20% was hard.
+Taken together, the bathymetric and bottom composition mapping suggested that Lake Harmony had a significantly high level of organic muck in its sediment, particularly in the deeper areas of the lake.

 What causes Muck and Organic Sediment Build Up?

-Muck and sediment stem from decaying organic material, such as leaves, algae or animal waste, which has made its way into the body of water.
-As these materials continue to break down, the decomposition process continually draws oxygen from the water.
-Lower oxygen levels in a body of water creates an environment in which anaerobic bacteria thrive.
+Muck and sediment accumulation stems from decaying organic material, such as leaves, algae or animal waste, which has made its way into the body of water.
+As these materials decompose, the process reduces the oxygen content of the water.
+Lower oxygen levels in a body of water create an environment in which anaerobic bacteria thrive.
 These bacteria produce hydrogen sulfide, a smelly gas that is toxic to plant and animal life.
-Anaerobic bacteria can also produce methane and ammonia, which are also detrimental to plants and animals.
+Anaerobic bacteria also produce methane and ammonia, which are detrimental to plants and animal growth.